Using a table visualization

 This can be helpful as context for the subtotal amounts when doing analysis.

-If you would prefer to display this item count in the cell text of the table itself, enable the Show Item Counts In Subtotals property, found in the Text tab for the table.
+If you would prefer to display this item count in the cell text of the table itself, enable the Show Item Counts In Subtotals property, found in the Design tab of the table's properties, under Font & Text (previously the Text tab).

 Show the item counts in subtotal text